bitjson/bch-bigint/property-test-plan.md

 Except for specific overflow and underflow tests, tests must not fail with stack element size or overflow error.

+When testing overflow, we will test overflow of the operation's *output*.
+There are no overflow tests for operation's input because, with this upgrade, any minimally-encoded stack item will be a valid input to arithmetic opcodes.
+It will not be possible to overflow an operation's input, because it will not be possible to have a too big stack item to begin with, because any operation that would attempt to produce it (including push operations) would fail.

 Tests must cover full valid range and edges of both positive and negative ranges, e.g. a single parameter will be tested for values at the edges of these two ranges:

 - `[MIN_SCRIPNUM, 0)` and `[0, MAX_SCRIPTNUM]`,